Drilling your players to perfect their man defense

 Command Drill.
-This drill is used to get everyone loosened up and ready to go.
+This drill is used to get everyone loose and ready to go.
 Divide your players into three lines within the width of the court.
 The coach stands in front of the players with a ball.
-Issue each of the following eight commands and the players respond:
+Issue each of the following eight commands, and the players respond:

 - Charge.
 Players fall back onto the large muscle of their buttocks.
 They do not flop.
 They need to be careful of whipping their heads and shoulders into the ground.